sinch/nodejs-callbacks-demo/readme.md

 });
 server.listen(5500);
 ```
-As you see we just read the body of the request, look if its an incoming call (start of call) or if someone answered and reply with the correct action to connect the call.
+As you can see, we just need to read the body of the request, look to see if it's an incoming call (start of call) or if someone answered, and reply with the correct action to connect the call.
 We start the server on port 5500.

-Before we continue, install ngrok https://ngrok.com/download its a one file app so no installer, unpack it to a folder of your choice (I love ngrok so i also put in in path so I use it easy anywhere).
+Before we continue, install ngrok https://ngrok.com/download.
+It's a one file app with no installer.
+Unpack it to a folder of your choice (I love ngrok so I also put in in path so I can access it easily from anywhere).

-At least on windows, you need to terminals, one for node and one for ngrok,start your node app
+On windows, you need two terminals, one for node and one for ngrok.
+Start your node app
 ```bash
 node app.js
 ```